dannydb/fitobject/README.md

 ## Usage

-To do a simple cover fit of an object to a container, call `fitObject` with two arguments:
+For simple cover fitting of an object to a container:

-- A selector or jQuery wrapped DOM element for the object.
-- A selector or jQuery wrapped DOM element for the container.

 ```html
 <div class="container">